kognetiks/kognetiks-chatbot/README.md

 ## What's new in Version 2.1.8

 * **Additional Security**: Enhanced security to reduce vulnerabilities associated with assistant management.
-* **Additional Security**: Enhanced security to reduce vulnerabilities associates with accessing chatbot support.
+* **Additional Security**: Enhanced security to reduce vulnerabilities associated with accessing chatbot support pages.

 ## What's new in Version 2.1.7